hakuhodo-technologies/scope-rl/.github/pull_request_template.md

 - [ ] Other

 ## Description
- - 何をどう変更したか
- - ロジックがどう動くのか
- - DBからどういうクエリで何をとってそれに何を処理するのか etc
+ - What has been changed?
+ - How the logic works?

 ## Links
 - JIRA ticket